milesdwilliams15/seerrr/README.md

         se_type = "stata"
       )

+## Types of Evaluation
+The next function in the `seerrr` workflow, `evaluate()`, can be used to return different summary information depending on the goal of the analysis.

+### Power Analysis
+For instance, if power analysis is the goal, we can begin by simulating a distribution of estimates under the null:

+      sims <-
+      simulate(
+        R = 100,
+        N = 100,
+        x = rnorm(N),
+        y = 0 * x + rnorm(N)
+      )

+In the above, I've multiplied `x` by zero to be explicit that I'm imposing a null relationship between `x` and `y` in the data generating process.

+The next step is to estimate:

+      ests <-
+      estimate(
+        data = sims,
+        y ~ x,
+        vars = "x"
+      )

-With a distribution of estimates under the null now estimated, we can compute power over a range of possible effect sizes with the `evaluate()` function.
+Finally, we can compute power over a range of possible effect sizes with the `evaluate()` function.
+By default, the function will assume you want to do a power analysis, which case it returns power over a range of user-specified non-zero effect sizes.
 This is done by supplying a vector of alternative effect sizes to the `delta` argument:

-    effs <- seq(0, 1, by = 0.1)
+    effs <- seq(0, 1, by = 0.1) # vector of effect sizes
     pwr <- evalutate(
-      data = ests,
-      delta = effs
+      data = ests, # the dataframe of estimates (assumes truth is zero) delta = effs # the vector of effect sizes
     )
     pwr # look at output
     # # A tibble: 11 x 3